jfmercer/simple-webpack-app/README.md

 By using the style and css loaders, our project can now load CSS.
 However, these styles remain embedded in `main.js`.
 How can the styles be extracted into their own file?

+#### Step Seven, Part III: Extract CSS

+The `ExtractTextPlugin` is necessary to extract our styles from `main.js` and place them in their own file.